 4.05: Toddler wakes up (for the 3rd time that night) and wants to be transported into our bed (along with a tiny, made-of-metal Lightning McQueen car).
 I don't argue.
 4am is a bleak time and my willpower is at rock bottom.

 4.37: Toddler is finally asleep after six rounds of Twinkle Twinkle.

-6.15: My iPhone alarm goes off and I nearly drop phone on toddler's head trying to get it off quick enough so it doesn't wake him.
+6.15: My iPhone alarm goes off and I nearly drop it on my toddler's head trying to get it off quick enough so it doesn't wake him.

 6.16: Realise it woke him.

 6.20: Attempt to have a shower, but ends abruptly when toddler comes in and DROPS iPad into the shower as he is looking for someone to put on Lightning McQueen Youtube videos.

 6.22: Worry briefly that toddler is developing a Youtube addiction.

 6.23: Realise I don't really have the luxury of time to be worrying about anything right now.

 6.30: Finish shower AND have time left over to do my hair.
 (Mentally high-five myself).

 6.37: Pack lunch box for seven-year-old while toddler watches Youtube (iPad survived, mentally say a prayer of thank-you for good product design and hard-wearing durability).